EpistasisLab/gecco2018-new-benchmarking-standards/README.md

 This workshop will be organized by Drs.
 William La Cava, Randal S. Olson, Patryk Orzechowski, and Ryan J. Urbanowicz, all from the [Institute for Biomedical Informatics](http://upibi.org/) at the University of Pennsylvania (Philadelphia, PA, USA).

+#

 <img src="images/bill.jpg" width="200px" align="left" style="margin-right:10px" />

 [Dr. La Cava](http://www.williamlacava.com/) is a postdoctoral fellow who received his Ph.D. from the University of Massachusetts Amherst under Professors Kourosh Danai and Lee Spector.
 His research focus is system identification for dynamic systems in statistical genetics.
-He has contributed papers to GECCO in the genetic programming track on methods for local search and parent selection.
+He has contributed papers to GECCO in the genetic programming track on methods for local search, parent selection, and representation learning.

 <br /><br />

+#

 <img src="images/randy.jpg" width="200px" align="left" style="margin-right:10px" />